 Twice in the past month I have had exactly the identical experience when eating out.

-I looked at the menu and saw a risotto as a beginner – I actually fancied it.
+I looked at the menu and saw a wildlife capture services as a beginner – I actually fancied it.
 A risotto should be perfectly safe if produced by conventional procedures.
 After the waitress from the first restaurant returned from assessing what I wanted it wasn’t included in the listing.

 As you know if you’ve read the book, all kinds of pure rice are gluten free.
 As the customer you now have to choose whether to chose something else or to challenge their comprehension of gluten free.